-[Figure 25] Foreign-Language Human Rights Counseling Leaflet (Ministry of Justice) (Excerpt)
+[Figure 23] Foreign-Language Human Rights Counseling Leaflet (in Japanese) (Ministry of Justice) (Excerpt)

-○ To be able to provide consultation services for foreigners regarding working conditions etc., the Ministry of Health, Labour and Welfare has established Advisory Services for Foreign Workers in six languages (English, Chinese, Portuguese, Spanish, Tagalog, and Vietnamese depending on the location) (Burmese and Nepalese were added in April 2019, making eight languages available) at 30 Prefectural Labour Bureaus and 33 Labour Standards Inspection Offices.
+O To be able to provide consultation services for foreigners regarding working conditions etc., the Ministry of Health, Labour and Welfare has established Foreign Workers Consultation Corner in 14 languages (in addition to Japanese, and depending on the location, English, Chinese, Portuguese, Spanish, Tagalog, Vietnamese, Nepalese, Burmese, Korean, Thai, Indonesian, Cambodian, and Mongolian (Nepalese and Burmese were added in April 2019, while Korean, Thai, Indonesia, Cambodia, and Mongolian were added in April 2020)) at Prefectural Labour Bureaus and Labour Standards Inspection Offices.

-Furthermore, the ministry has produced a leaflet titled "Are Your Working Conditions Fair?
-For Foreign Nationals Working inside Japan" in seven languages (Japanese, English, Chinese, Portuguese, Spanish, Tagalog, and Vietnamese) (Korean was added in April 2019, making the service available in eight languages), and made it available on line.
+The ministry has also produced a leaflet titled "For All Foreign Nationals Working in Japan - Working Conditions Handbook" in 12 languages (Japanese, English, Chinese, Korean, Portuguese, Spanish, Tagalog, Vietnamese, Burmese, Nepalese, Thai, and Indonesian), and made it available on line.
 In addition, when visiting workplaces employing foreign technical intern trainees, the ministry distributes the leaflet to foreign technical intern trainees and calls on them to consult with the Advisory Services for Foreign Workers, etc.

-In addition, the Telephone Consultation Service for Foreign Workers was established in June 2015.
+Furthermore, the Telephone Consultation Service for Foreign Workers was established in June 2015.
 Those who call the service are connected to the staff at the section for this service, making it easier for people to access the service from anywhere in the country.
-In addition, in April 2019, "Working Condition Consultation Hot Line (consignment project: 17:00 to 22:00 on weekdays,

-9:00 to 21:00 on weekends and holidays)," available after the closing of the Prefectural Labor Bureau and the Labor Standards Inspection Office, started to provide consultation services in Japanese and eight foreign languages (English, Chinese, Portuguese, Spanish, Tagalog, Vietnamese, Burmese and Nepalese).
+From April 2019, outside office hours of the Prefectural Labour Bureau and the Labour Standards Inspection Office, the "Labour standards Advice Hotline (consignment business: 17:00 to 22:00 on weekdays, 9:00 to 21:00 on weekends and holidays) accepts consultation in 14 languages (in addition to Japanese, English, Chinese, Portuguese, Spanish, Tagalog, Vietnamese, Burmese, Nepalese, Korean, Thai, Indonesian, Cambodian, and Mongolian (Korean, Thai, Indonesian, Cambodian, and Mongolian were added in April 2020)).